thomaskoppelaar/interpreter-from-scratch/docs/1-creating-memory.md

 # Part 1: Creating memory

 In the [last part](0-introduction.md), we made the foundation for our interpreter.
-This week, we're going to start actually start interpreting parts of our language.
+This week, we're going to start actually interpreting parts of our language.
 To do this, we're going to start with some simple operators, and work our way up.

 ## Program flow

-First, lets talk about program flow.
-In a more complex language, 99% of the time, we cannot read our program from top to bottom and that we never have to backtrack.
-With features like functions, classes, objects, lambdas, or even goto's, its a not of hassle to try and keep track of objects and program state.
-For now, lets not worry about any of that, and **only worry about a single direction flow: From start to finish, without jumps.**
+First, let's talk about program flow.

+In a more complex language, 99% of the time, we cannot read our program from top to bottom.
+There are moments that we have to backtrack, and look something up that was defined earlier.
+With features like ~~functions~~, classes, objects, lambdas, or even goto's, it's a lot of hassle to try and keep track of objects and program state.
+For now, let's not worry about any of that, and **only worry about a single direction flow: From start to finish, without jumps.**

 ## Memory

 For our language to be able to do anything interesting, its useful to be able to keep track of something.
-Since implementing variables is quite tricky in a language, lets start with creating a **single memory cell, which we can manipulate and access through operators.** Note that memory is not shared between programs, or consecutive runs of the same program.
+Since implementing variables is quite tricky in a language, let's start with creating a **single memory cell, which we can manipulate and access through operators.** Note that memory is not shared between programs, or consecutive runs of the same program.
 The memory should always start out uninitialized.

 ## The first operators